zenparsing/es-observable-cancellation/defense-of-subscriptions.md

 - We've lost some of the desirable properties that arise from using promises to transmit asynchronous results.
   - Synchronous side effects can occur as a result of calling `cancel`.
   - Like all observables, the observer supplied to `cancelToken.subscribe` may be notified synchronously (if cancellation has already been requested).
+- Some users might want to compose over cancel tokens as promises.

-This may make cancel tokens unsuitable for passing across trust boundaries.
+The first consideration might make cancel tokens unsuitable for passing across trust boundaries.
 One solution to this problem might be to provide a simple combinator which ensures that cancellation handlers are called in a future turn.

 ```js
 function safeToken(source) {